supriyawin/Binary-Nova/README.md

    'WellnessQ Will be useful even after pandemic'

-3. We can also customized this virtual Queue application.
+3. We can also customize this virtual Queue application.
 This solution is useful in every industrial sector where the supply of services is limited as per the demand of  getting the services

 ## Built with

-* [IBM Cloudfoundry](https://cloud.ibm.com/catalog?search=cloudant#search_results) - Application deployed in IBM Cloud foundry Application
+* [IBM Cloud foundry](https://cloud.ibm.com/catalog?search=cloudant#search_results) - Application deployed in IBM Cloud foundry Application
 * [IBM Push Notifications](https://cloud.ibm.com/catalog/services/push-notifications) - Ability to personalize and send notifications
 * [MongoDB Atlas](https://www.mongodb.com/world?tck=cloud_login) - The NoSQL database used
-* [Java STS](https://spring.io/tools) - The IDE used for backed development
+* [Java STS](https://spring.io/tools) - The IDE used for backend development
 * [Maven](https://maven.apache.org/) - Dependency management
 * [Android Studio](https://developer.android.com/studio) - The IDE used for andriod development
 * [Swagger ui](https://swagger.io/) - Enabled -To view REST APIs